regen-network/regen-ledger/docs/tutorials/user/credit-class-project-batch-management.md

 regen q data resolvers-by-iri [iri]
 ```

-If the data is in fact hosted at the location the data resolver is pointing to, the data can be fetched by Regen Network Development applications.
+If the data is in fact hosted at the location the data resolver is pointing to, the data can now be fetched within applications using the same standards as Regen Network Development.

 ## Credit Class